National Nurses Week

 The historic dates for this prestigious event are as follows –

-In January of this 1974, May 12th was declared as ‘International Nurse Day’ by the
+In January of this 1974, May 12th was declared as ‘International Nurse Day’ by the International Council of Nurses.

 Also in 1974, after previously failed attempts by Congress and activists, President Richard Nixon proclaimed we would designate a ‘National Nurse Week’.

 The ANA initiated their ‘National RN Recognition Day’ on May 6th in honor of our nation’s nurses.
 This group continually encourages both state and regional nurses associations to recognize May 6th as ‘National RN Recognition Day’.

-The Board of Directors of the ANA designated that May 8th would be recognized as ‘National
+The Board of Directors of the ANA designated that May 8th would be recognized as ‘National Student Nurses Day’.

 The Cry For Nurses Week Pushes On